brittjavs/brittjavs.github.io/_posts/2020-02-22-rails_js_project.markdown

 ---
 layout: post
 title:      "Rails JS Project"
-date:       2020-02-23 04:52:16 +0000
+date:       2020-02-22 23:52:17 -0500
 permalink:  rails_js_project
 ---

-This project requred a signle page application built with a rails api with javascript frontend.
+This project requred a single page application built with a rails api with javascript frontend.
 This project was very different from the past projects for various reasons; reasons that made this project extra challenging.
 I will be writing about my experience.

 1. Before I started writing any code, I brainstormed and decided what i wanted my applicaton to be.
 I wanted to create something space related, and personally I love stargazing so I decided to create a tracker for constellations.
 2. I wrote user stories.
 This outlined what i wanted the user experience to be like.
 For example,